top of page

 Children are not isolated,

-but neither are they lost in the crowd.
+but they are also not lost in a crowd.

 They grow up in an environment